-Each user can choose their own language to use within the Cisco TMS Application.
-The drop-down list includes all the supported languages in Cisco TMS.

-While all languages are supported in the Cisco Scheduler and notifications, a smaller subset is supported for the main Cisco TMS web interface:
+Each user can choose their own language to use within Cisco TMS.
+The following languages are supported for the main Cisco TMS web interface:

 - English

 - French

 - German

 - Russian

 - Japanese

 - Chinese (Simplified)

 - Korean

-If another language is selected, that user will see English when browsing pages that do not support their language selection.
+The Smart Scheduler and mail templates have more languages available.
+If another language than the above mentioned is selected, that user will see English when browsing pages that do not support their language selection.